powsybl/powsybl-core/docs/grid_model/extensions.md

 ## Busbar section position

 This extension gives positions information about a busbar section.
-The `busBarIndex` gives the position of the bus bar section relatively to other bus bars.
-The `sectionIndex` gives the position of the bus bar section within the corresponding bus bar.
-Note that a bus bar is a set of bus bar sections.
-Hence, the sections of a same bus bar should have the same bus bar index.
-The bus bar indices induce an order of bus bars within the voltage level, which usually reflects the bus bars physical relative positions.
-Similarly, the section indices induce an order of sections of a same bus bar, which usually reflects their physical relative position.
+The `busbarIndex` gives the position of the busbar section relatively to other busbars.
+The `sectionIndex` gives the position of the busbar section within the corresponding busbar.
+Note that a busbar is a set of busbar sections.
+Hence, the sections of a same busbar should have the same busbar index.
+The busbar indices induce an order of busbars within the voltage level, which usually reflects the busbars physical relative positions.
+Similarly, the section indices induce an order of sections of a same busbar, which usually reflects their physical relative position.

 ## Connectable position